ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 }
 </code></pre>

+Note: this is the glue between command-line parsing and qdev that makes everything happen.
+The command-line parsing code registers qdev global properties, which are a mechanism to set a property value for every device of a given type.

 ### Summary: `-cpu`

-* qdev/QOM-based
+* qdev/QOM-based implementation
+* command-line interface
+* Glue based on qdev's `-global` properties
 * Not described on QAPI schema
-* Glue based on qdev's `-global` properties
 * Still not ported to QemuOpts

+Note:

+For `-cpu`, we don't even have a QAPI schema for the option.
+Information required to know which command-line options are supported are available only using qdev-related commands.

+`-cpu` has an additional problem: it doesn't use QemuOpts for parsing the command-line options yet.
+But this should be fixed soon.

 ## Example:<br>`query-cpu-model-expansion`

+(QAPI + QOM)

 <pre><code data-trim data-noescape class="lang-js">
--> { "execute": "query-cpu-model-expansion",
+⇒ { "execute": "query-cpu-model-expansion",
      "arguments": { "type": "static",
                     "model": { "name": "Nehalem" } } }
-<- {"return": { "model": {"name": "base",
+⇐ {"return": { "model": {"name": "base",
                           "props": { "cmov": true, "ia64": false,
                                      "aes": false, "mmx": true,
                                      "rdpid": false,
                                      "arat": false,
                                      <i>[...]</i> } } } }
 </code></pre>

+Note: Let's take a look at another example related to CPUs.
+This is the `query-cpu-model-expansion` QMP command, that allows management software to see what's really inside a CPU model name.

 ### `q-c-m-expansion`: QAPI schema